nthomasCUBE/BioSankey/README.md

  ## Prerequisites

  Python must be installed and a browser must be present, preferably a browser where JavaScript engine is particularly efficient.
+ It was tested under Windows Python 3.6 and does not require additional dependencies except an internet connection to allow to integrate the Google API diagrams.

  ## Installation